toolness/jessandadrian.us/README.md

 ## Environment Variables

+Unlike traditional Django settings, we use environment variables for configuration to be compliant with [twelve-factor][] apps.

 **Note:** When an environment variable is described as representing a boolean value, if the variable exists with *any* value (even the empty string), the boolean is true; otherwise, it's false.